AdobeDocs/express-add-ons/src/pages/index.md

 ## Make building add-ons your superpower.

-Give users new ways to create and share by building add-ons in [Adobe Express](https://express.adobe.com/).
+Give users new ways to create and share by building add-ons in <a href="https://express.adobe.com">Adobe Express</a>.

 - [Get started](https://adobe.io)
 - [Explore add-ons](https://adobe.io)